leylaozsen/ALRM.github.io/Chapter1/README.md

 #next import the data from the text file
 TolucaDataALSM <- read.table("TolucaDataALSM.txt", sep="", header=FALSE)
 #Alternatively, click "Import Dataset" under the Environment tab.

-Tolucadata <- TolucaDataALSM    #changes the name of the data frame names(Tolucadata)[1] <- "LotSize"  #changes the column name for V1 names(Tolucadata)[2] <- "WorkHours"  #changes the column name for V2
+Tolucadata <- TolucaDataALSM    #changes the name of the data frame

+#take a look at the summary view of the data we imported
+str(TolucaDataALSM)
+#You will see that the columns don't have names so let's name the columns

+names(Tolucadata)[1] <- "LotSize"  #changes the column name for V1
+names(Tolucadata)[2] <- "WorkHours"  #changes the column name for V2